department-of-veterans-affairs/vagov-content/pages/housing-assistance/home-loans/loan-types.md

 <div class="va-introtext">

-We offer several home loan programs to help you buy, build, or improve a home or refinance your current home loan—including a VA direct loan and 3 VA-backed loans.
-Learn how these different home loans work, and find out if you can get a Certificate of Eligibility for a loan that meets your needs.
+We offer several VA home loan programs to help you buy, build, or improve a home or refinance your current home loan—including a VA direct loan and 3 VA-backed loans.
+Learn how these different VA home loans work, and find out if you can get a Certificate of Eligibility for a loan that meets your needs.

 </div>